JoycelynO/Optimizing-Service-Delivery-and-Enhancing-Patient-Outcomes-at-a-Local-Hospital/README.md

 [Interactive Power BI Report](https://app.powerbi.com/view?r=eyJrIjoiYWRiMmFlMGQtODBlZC00NGRhLTliZTktYzNiNWNlN2Q0OTJkIiwidCI6Ijk0MWJiZjVmLWYyYzAtNDg3NS1hMjRjLTY5MDc4NjVkMjUxYSIsImMiOjh9)

 ## Data Structure
 The data used for this project consists of 5 tables: Hospital Records, Patients table, Outpatient Visits, Lab Results and Appointment Analysis tables.
 I created a new database named Healthcare in the SQL Server Management Studio and imported the 5 tables.
+The datasets were generated just for learning purposes.

 ## Data Cleaning
 1. Removed null rows from the Patients and Appointments tables.